Harika-SVL/Git/notes.md

 ![Alt text](shots/129.PNG)

-* Now lets see all the branches in the repo
+* Now let's see all the branches in the repo

 ![Alt text](shots/130.PNG)

-* The branches in remote represent remote branches
+* The branches in `remote` represent `remote branches`
-* Now let's push the sprint 0 branch as well
+* Now let's push the sprint branch as well

 ![Alt text](shots/131.PNG)

 * In Organizations we will already have some repositories, Now to get the changes from remote to local we perform clone.
-Lets clone spring pet clinic
+Let's clone spring pet clinic

 ![Alt text](shots/132.PNG)